 Overview and Research This guide is ordered from most general to most specific.
-I’ll start with Federal and work my way down to Santa Clara County so you can stop reading once it’s no longer relevant to you.
+I’ll start with Federal and work my way down to County so you can stop reading once it’s no longer relevant to you.
 For those who have read my summaries before and were expecting California, I’m now living in Washington State.

 Yes, I’ve read most of the details of the propositions and would recommend that you do too as the summaries often hide the important aspects of any given proposition.